-We routinely use our Investor Relations website to provide presentations, press releases and other information that may be deemed material to investors.
+We routinely use our Investor Relations website to provide presentations, press releases, [our insurance subsidiaries' statutory filings](#), and other information that may be deemed [important](#) or material to investors.
 Accordingly, we encourage investors and others interested in the Company to review the information that we share at <http://investor.brighthousefinancial.com>.
-In addition, our Investor Relations website allows interested persons to sign up to automatically receive e-mail alerts when we post financial information.
+In addition, our Investor Relations website allows interested persons to sign up to automatically receive e-mail alerts when we [post financial information](#), [make filings with the SEC](#).
 Information contained on or connected to any website referenced in this report or any of our other filings with the SEC is not incorporated by reference in this report or in any other report or document we file with the SEC, and any website references are intended to be inactive textual references only unless expressly noted.